Poland in the Eurovision Song Contest 2006: Final

 The televised final took place on 28 January 2006.
-Fifteen entries competed and the winner, "Follow My Heart" performed by Ich Troje featuring Real McCoy, was determined by a 50/50 combination of votes from a six-member professional jury and a public vote.
-The jury consisted of Maryla Rodowicz (singer), Maria Szabłowska (music journalist at TVP and Polish Radio), Elżbieta Skrętkowska (creator of Szansa na Sukces), Beata Drążkowska (member of OGAE Poland), Zygmunt Kukla (conductor, composer) and Robert Leszczyński (journalist).
-Ich Troje featuring Real McCoy and Katarzyna Cerekwicka were both tied for the first place with 17 points, however the results of the public vote took precedence and led to the victory of Ich Troje featuring Real McCoy.
-In addition to the performances of the competing entries, the band Bajm and 2004 Polish Eurovision entrants Blue Café performed as the interval acts.
+Fifteen entries competed and the winner, "Follow My Heart" performed by Ich Troje, was determined by a 50/50 combination of votes from a six-member professional jury and a public vote.
+The jury consisted of Maryla Rodowicz (singer), Maria Szabłowska (journalist at Polish Radio), Elżbieta Skrętkowska (creator of Szansa na sukces), Beata Drążkowska (member of OGAE Poland), Zygmunt Kukla (conductor, music director of the Opole Festival and Sopot Festival) and Robert Leszczyński (music journalist).
+Ich Troje and Katarzyna Cerekwicka were both tied for the first place with 17 points, however the results of the public vote took precedence and led to the victory of Ich Troje.
+In addition to the performances of the competing entries, the band Bajm and Blue Café (who represented Poland in 2004) performed as the interval acts.